Nacrescode/Python_Projects/README.md

 - **Fuel Conversion:** Converts between liters per 100 km and miles per gallon using two simple functions with unit conversion based on international standards.
 - **Tic Toc Toe:** A terminal-based two-player game against the computer.
 The board is displayed using ASCII characters.
 The player and computer take turns placing 'O' and 'X' respectively.
 The game ends when a player wins or the board is full (draw).
 Includes input validation and graceful quit option (q or Q).

+## Intermediate

+- **My Split:** A custom implementation of the Python `split()` method without using the built-in function.
+It splits a string into words based on spaces, handling empty strings and multiple spaces gracefully.
+This project is from the Cisco Python Essential 2 course.